 While October’s poll estimated a respectable 3.7 percent increase in holiday shopping over 2012, November’s results suggested that retailers would only see a 1.7 percent to 2.4 percent growth.
 December’s results, posted by Gallup last week, showed a middle ground prediction of $740 in Christmas spending, halfway between their October and November estimates.

 What does this all mean?
 Well, it provides a look into how the current economic situation is affecting one what has long been one of the biggest shopping times of the year.
 While the government shutdown may not have initially affected Americans’ plans, they were more cautious by November.
 As Gallup reported, the events of the last few months (including the government shutdown, the debt ceiling, budget debates, the Healthcare.gov website, and the ongoing discussion over the Affordable Care Act) have made American consumers more frugal in their discretionary spending.
 The final December prediction suggests that consumers are still operating with a recessionary mindset, even as the stock market improves and we continue to see economic growth.

 Spending can give a struggling economy a much-needed boost, but it’s tough to part with your money when you’re worried about the next paycheck.
-Gallup’s results suggest that Americans are thinking a little harder about how their holiday spending will affect them in the long term.
+Gallup’s results suggest that Americans are thinking a little harder about how their Christmas shopping will affect them in the long term.
 It remains to be seen whether they’ll stick to spending cautiously in the long run.